Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

 We proceed with the evaluation of various aspects for the set of benchmark cases with increasing complexity, listed in Table~\ref{tab:benchmarks}.
 The benchmarks are split into two groups, standard benchmarks used mainly to test robustness of optimization frameworks on wide spectrum of power grid networks and large-scale benchmarks used to test the performance.
 In collecting the test data we imposed only two conditions: The OPF problem be of order greater than 5'000 variables and the the data must be available to other users.
 The first condition was imposed because our interest in this study is in medium to large-scale scale problems.
 The second condition was to ensure that our tests could be repeated by other users and, furthermore, it enables other software developers to test their codes on the same set of examples and thus to make comparisons with other optimizers.
 Comparing algorithms for multiobjective optimization, or optimization algorithms that use parallel processing issues are outside of the scope of this paper since it would introduce another level of complexity to the benchmarking process and most of the users are using \matpower{} in default single core mode.
-For this reason we set the enviromnet variable OMP\_NUM\_THREADS=1.
+The memory usage was collected using the Linux utility \texttt{time -v}, which reports maximum resident set size of the process during its lifetime.